mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 In additions to endpoints definitions provided above, in order to further refine who can manage the users and their permissions for Fast Data
 Runtime Management system, each endpoint sub-route should define the specific permission grant that user require to own in order to successfully access the requested resource.
-The following table provides a recap of each route with the needd permissions.
+The following table provides a recap of each route with the needed permissions.

 | Endpoint                  | Type | Method | User Group Permissions                                         |
 |---------------------------|------|--------|----------------------------------------------------------------|